 The lithographs were commissioned to combat a wartime decline in the interior décor of their famous teashops, and a post-war austerity lack of decorating material!
 Through the company’s imaginative approach to interior decoration, the cream of modern British art reached a wider public audience.

-We will be showing all three series of lithographs from the Towner Collection, alongside some of the original paintings and working drawings.
+We exhibited three series of lithographs from the Towner Collection, alongside some of the original paintings and working drawings.